FrancescoSTL/generadix/README.md

-# Web-App
+# HaveNeed
-The beta web application for FedUp 2
+The beta web application for HaveNeed 2

 steps to set up: